leomfn/rueckenwind/README.md

 - `OPEN_WEATHER_MAP_API_KEY`
 - `DEBUG`: Set to `true` if the program should run in debug mode.
 This deactivates the tracking middleware.
 - `MAX_OVERPASS_DISTANCE`: Maximium distance (in kilometers) to search for POIs.
 Defaults value: 25.
 - `TRACKING_URL`: URL of the Plausible instance's /event endpoint.
+If not set, deactivate tracking.
 - `DOMAIN`: Domain name of the application used for tracking.